uppsala-university/ladok-integration/README.md

 Dependencies
 ------------

 Ladok integration depends on common-integration and ladok projects.
-They are all available on github:
+They are available on github:

 https://github.com/uppsala-university